jedavidson/comp6771-notes/README.md

 ### Constant expressions

-A *constant expression* is a variable that can be calculated at compile time (as `#define`'d values are in C), or a function that, if its inputs are known, can be run at compile-time (and its result substituted in place of that function call).
+A *constant expression* is a variable that can be calculated at compile time (as `#define`'d values are in C), or a function that, if its inputs are known, can be run at compile time (and its result substituted in place of that function call).
 We use the `constexpr` keyword to denote such things:

 ```cpp
 constexpr int fact_ce(int n) {